-Outreach and other CIS services rendered by CIS providers for non-Medicaid members shall not be paid by Health plans but shall be paid by appropriate DHS/BESSD/Homeless Program Office (HPO) grant monies.
+Outreach and other CIS services rendered by CIS providers for non-Medicaid members shall not be paid by health plans but shall be paid by appropriate DHS/BESSD/Homeless Program Office (HPO) grant monies.
 The health plan shall pay for any services that may be authorized for eligible CIS members.
 The provider shall only bill health plans for approved CIS services rendered to Medicaid members.
 The provider shall bill HPO for CIS services rendered to non-Medicaid members as well as non-CIS housing-related services rendered to Medicaid members.
 See Appendix F for a list of HPO funded & CIS funded services.

-Reporting Reference: (finalizing - additional guidance forthcoming) The health plan shall collect more detailed data, in addition to claims data, to track the CIS Provider's progress on completing or providing the member-specific services and support needs identified in the CIS Health Action Plan Addendums part of quarterly reassessments.
-This data shall be reportable to MQD as part of reporting requirements.
+The health plan shall collect more detailed data, in addition to claims data, to track the CIS Provider's progress on completing or providing the member-specific services and support needs identified in the CIS Action Plan.
+This data shall be reportable to MQD as part of reporting requirements using the updated CIS Integrated Reporting Template.

-9. Contracting Requirements
+12. Contracting Requirements